sguiz/calin/README.md

 ## Installing

 CALIN code requires Python 2.7 and installation of DNAplotlib, biopython and matplotlib 1.2 or newer.
-For biopython, please download the module at http://biopython.org/wiki/Download and to install: 'pip install biopython'.
+For biopython, please download the module at http://biopython.org/wiki/Download and to install: `pip install biopython`.
 For DNAplotlib, please download the python code at https://github.com/VoigtLab/dnaplotlib and add the file to your calin directory.

 To use CALIN, download all python files and place them to a single python diectory (with DNAplotlib).